Houston Teen and Young Adult Therapist

 What Clients Are Saying

-Holly is a Licensed Master Social Worker (LMSW) #64418.
+Holly is a Licensed Clinical Social Worker, license #64418.
 She has a Bachelor of Science in Family Studies and Human Development with a minor in Counseling from The University of Arizona.
 She went on to earn her Master of Social Work from The University of Houston Graduate College of Social Work.